lu-cs-sde/metadl-jastaddparser/README.md

 Specification Syntax
 --------------------

-JastAddParser input files use a syntax similar to Beaver's, with some slight differences.
+JastAddParser input files use a syntax similar to [Beaver specifications](http://beaver.sourceforge.net/spec.html), with some slight differences.
 Beaver supports a number of options to be specified at the start of a parser specification.
-Of these options, JastAddParser recognizes `%header`, `%embed` and `%goal`. `%typeof` and `%terminals` are generated automatically from the JastAddParser input file.
+Of these options, JastAddParser recognizes `%header`, `%embed`, `%goal`, `%left`, `%right`, `%nonassoc`.
+The `%typeof` and `%terminals` declarations are generated automatically from the JastAddParser input file.

 Production rules are augmented by an (optional) Java class name at the start of the production, which JastAddParser uses to generate a corresponding `%typeof`